youngest of 14 children, eight of whom were alive when he came into the world,

 that time he was two months into his 25th year.

-and disenfranchised, his early success contributed to his ultimate
+downtrodden, his early success contributed to his ultimate

 demise.
 His end came in Badenweiler, Germany where he succumbed